Tag Archives: Thriller

 Grade: A

-Les Bonnes Femmes (1960) is a French film by Claude Chabrol, a wonderful director whom before watching this film, I was shamefully unfamiliar with, save for the recently viewed Les Biches, made in 1968.
+Les Bonnes Femmes (1960) is a French film by Claude Chabrol, an excellent director whom I was shamefully unfamiliar with, save for the recently viewed Les Biches, made in 1968.

-He has been labeled the French equivalent of Alfred Hitchcock and, by all accounts, that is an accurate statement.
+He has been labeled the French equivalent of Alfred Hitchcock, which is an accurate statement.

-In the case of Les Bonnes Femmes, it is a brilliant film that came about during the experimental New Wave films of the 1960s and simply cannot be forgotten upon viewing it.
+Les Bonnes Femmes is a brilliant film that came about during the experimental New Wave films of the 1960s and cannot be forgotten upon viewing it.

-It has resonated with me on a profound level and I cannot stop thinking of it and analyzing it.
+It has resonated with me, and I cannot stop thinking and analyzing it.

-The film centers on four shopgirls, living in Paris, all of whom happen to be young and beautiful and mysteriously look similar to one other.
+The film centers on four shopgirls living in Paris, all of whom happen to be young and beautiful and mysteriously look similar to one other.
 Their names are Jane, Jacqueline, Ginette, and Rita.
-They are rather bored with their lives and meander aimlessly through life and the doldrums of their job by looking forward to social occasions, which mainly include men.

 The girls party (some more than others), date, go to the zoo, swim, and enjoy typical young lady festivities.

-So far the film might sound like a typical, lighthearted, nice story- think a French Sex and the City.
+So far, the film might sound like a typical, lighthearted, nice story- think a French Sex and the City.
 It is, by and large, this way on the surface, but throughout the film, there is a calm sense of dread- like something bad might be lurking in the shadows of coming around the bend.

-The film contains more than a sense of dread now that I ponder this point.
-Rather, a sense of chilling violence is in the air.
-A brooding, cold, ugly feeling transpires and it is due to superior direction and the overall mood.
+The film contains more than a sense of dread.
+Instead, a sense of chilling violence is in the air.
+A brooding, cold, ugly feeling transpires due to superior direction and overall mood.

-Early in the film, two of the girls are walking along the street when they are approached by two men in a car wanting to party with them.
-They accept and the viewer wonders what a bad decision they may have made.
+Early in the film, two girls are walking along the street when they are approached by two men in a car wanting to party with them.
+They accept, and the viewer wonders what a bad decision they may have made.
 The men wine and dine the women, who are looking for love.

 Creepy?
 Yes.